 This article was written by a member of our Facebook group, Shannyn Allan.
-Here's her story of how she used travel rewards take a dream trip to Paris.
+Here’s her story of how she used travel rewards to take a dream trip to Paris.

 The ChooseFI community is a vibrant space that’s full of really smart people who are thinking about their goals differently than most of the mainstream.
 When I discovered this community, I was inspired by the general attitude that you can approach any challenges with creativity to get to your desired outcome without needing a lot of cash to get you there.

-Curiosity and creativity is precisely what brings most people to FI and what leads most of them to try using travel rewards.
+Curiosity and creativity are precisely what brings most people to FI and what leads most of them to try using travel rewards.
 The idea that one must sacrifice travel in order to get that savings rate to the blessed 50% simply won’t do for many–so using travel rewards are the natural alternative to not traveling at all.

 One other commonality about the FI community is that there seemingly is a plethora of people who sincerely enjoy spreadsheets and thrive off of the idea of optimization.
 There’s just a certain type of FI’ers.
 I’m apparently not one of those people.
-I just got back from a two week trip to Paris and Barcelona that was made possible by a less-than-optimal, not-so-perfect approach to using travel rewards with credit card rewards that was pulled together with just one haphazard spreadsheet on Google Drive. (gasp!)
+I just got back from a two week trip to Paris and Barcelona that was made possible by a less-than-optimal, not-so-perfect approach to using travel rewards with credit card rewards that were pulled together with just one haphazard spreadsheet on Google Drive. (gasp!)

 If you’re like me, the idea of tracking details, running projections, and being perfectly optimal about everything can be so overwhelming.
 You might never even get started for fear that there’s no way anything can be just right.
 If that’s you- read on.
-My approach to credit card rewards is crazy simple and may get you inspired that you can make your bucket list trips a reality.
+My approach to credit card rewards is crazy simple and may get you inspired so that you can make your bucket list trips a reality.
 Is it perfect?
 No. Is it just enough to be dangerous?
 Yes.
 Hopefully, this will take the sting out of starting and get you inspired to take action.

 How Did I Make Paris a Reality on a Limited Budget?

 If you want to keep using travel rewards and not spend hours researching all the options out there, start with Chase.
-Chase is notoriously easy to use and if you’re stuck in analysis paralysis, just start here.

 How Did Two Credit Cards Fund My Trip To Paris?